oracle-livelabs/adb/shared/adb-slack-msteams/prepare-adb-msteams/prepare-adb-msteams.md

 + Microsoft Teams app and channel
 + Microsoft 365 Developer Account

 > **Note:** The Microsoft 365 Developer Program offers a powerful sandbox environment through its Microsoft 365 E5 developer subscription.
 This subscription provides developers with a dedicated space to build and test solutions without impacting production systems.
-For more information, see [set up a developer sandbox subscription](https://learn.microsoft.com/en-us/office/developer-program/microsoft-365-developer-program-get-started).
+For more information, see [Set up a developer subscription](https://learn.microsoft.com/en-us/office/developer-program/microsoft-365-developer-program-get-started).

 ## Task 1: Create your Microsoft Teams application